The Red Light District in Amsterdam: 2025 Complete Guide

 Tour Restrictions and Urban Policy

-Amsterdam has long wrestled with overtourism in De Wallen.
+Amsterdam has long struggled with overtourism in De Wallen, prompting formal restrictions on guided tours.

-These measures form part of Project 1012, a redevelopment plan designed to reduce nuisance, encourage mixed use, and preserve historic integrity.
+Together, these rules form part of Project 1012, a long-term urban policy initiative designed to reduce nuisance, protect workers’ dignity, and preserve the district’s historic character while maintaining lawful activity.

 The Future of De Wallen